 The history of MN in Italy begins with Jean Hendrickx, commissioner of the Belgian See Scouts, who during his two-year stay as a professional trainee as an architect in Italy, organized among the Scouts of Lombardy Hébertism sessions.
 1952, the first “Camp Georges-Hébert” took place at the Lake Como.
 The centers in Mailand, Vicenza Turin and Rom are established.
 Since 1970, every summer AGESCI (the main scout association in Italy) have been holding Hebertism camp for boys and girls scout throughout the entire nation.

 Fitness trails might be the application of MN that is most familiar to the wide mass all over the world.
 The first fitness trail, also known as Vita Parcours, was built 1968 in Zürich, Switzerland, and supported by Swiss life insurance firm Vita.
-Hunderds of trails all over Europe followed with a few years.
+Hunderds of trails all over Europe followed within a few years.

 In the early 2000’s there were only a few Heberstism Communities left in Belgium and France.
 From all the Hébertism centers two in France were still active – Centre Hébertiste Nantais and Le Centre Hébertiste de La Brède, founded 1943 by Raymond Baumard and 1950 by Pierre Barron, respectively.

 The Belgian Federation that was founded 1948 by Marcel Beugnier, was active through all the years too.
 It shortened its name to the Belgian Federation of Hébertisme (FBH) 2004.
 Today the federation operates under the name Sport’nat® and counts around 300 members.

 (These three enthusiastic men who passed the method further, the “passeurs de l’hebertisme “ – Baumard, Barron, Beugnier, were called by Regis Hébert, the son of Georges Hébert as “three B”, or “BBB”.)